Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Related Works

 \textit{Feature Learning based WSOD.} \cite{singh2016track} transfered tracked boxes from weakly-labeled videos to weakly-labeled images as pseudo ground-truth to train the detector directly on images. \cite{ge2018multi} proposed to fuse and filter object instances from different techniques and perform pixel labeling with uncertainty and they used the resulting pixel-wise labels to generate bounding boxes for object detection and attention maps for multi-label classification.
 Others are attempt to learn feature representation to gain better performance. \cite{diba2017weakly} proposed an end-to-end cascaded convolutional network to perform weakly supervised object detection and segmentation in cascaded manner. \cite{kantorov2016contextlocnet} proposed to learn a context-aware CNN with contrast-based contextual modeling. \cite{choe2019attention} uses mask to hide the most discriminative part of a image to enforce the feature extractor to capture the integral extent of object. \cite{shen2019cyclic} leverage the complementary effects of WSOD and Weakly Supervised Semantic Segmentation to build detection-segmentation cyclic collaborative frameworks.
 Comprehensive Attention Self-Distillation (CASD) is proposed to balance feature learning among all object instances\cite{huang2020comprehensive}. \cite{wan2018min} inspired by a classical thermodynamic principle, proposed a min-entropy latent model (MELM) and recurrent learning algorithm for weakly supervised object detection.

 \textit{Proposal Refinement based WSOD.} Several approaches focus on the refinement of proposal localization. \cite{li2016weakly} introduces domain adaptation into WSOD to fine-tune the network to collect class specific object proposals.
 In~\cite{tang2017multiple}, Online Instance Classifier Refinement (OICR) alleviates the part domination problem by knowledge distillation. \cite{tang2018pcl} is based on OICR, coming up with using proposal clustering to improve proposal generation and using proposal clusters as supervision.
-In order to generate more precise proposals for detection. \cite{tang2018weakly} designed a weakly supervised region proposal network, \cite{wei2018ts2c} proposed a tight box mining method that leverages surrounding segmentation context derived from weakly supervised segmentation to suppress low quality distracting candidates and boost the high-quality ones. \cite{DBLP:journals/pami/CinbisVS17} proposed a multi-fold MIL detector by re-labeling proposals and retraining the object classifier iteratively to prevent the detector from being locked into inaccurate object locations. \cite{zhang2018w2f} proposed a pseudo label excavation algorithm and a pseudo label adaptation algorithm to refine the pseudo labels obtained by \cite{tang2017multiple}. ~\cite{zeng2019wsod2,gao2018c,ren2020instance} integrate bounding box regressor into weakly-supervised detector. \cite{gao2019c} leverage weakly supervised semantic segmentation to remove unprecise proposals.
+In order to generate more precise proposals for detection. \cite{tang2018weakly} designed a weakly supervised region proposal network, \cite{wei2018ts2c} proposed a tight box mining method that leverages surrounding segmentation context derived from weakly supervised segmentation to suppress low quality distracting candidates and boost the high-quality ones. \cite{DBLP:journals/pami/CinbisVS17} proposed a multi-fold MIL detector by re-labeling proposals and retraining the object classifier iteratively to prevent the detector from being locked into inaccurate object locations. \cite{zhang2018w2f} proposed a pseudo label excavation algorithm and a pseudo label adaptation algorithm to refine the pseudo labels obtained by \cite{tang2017multiple}. \cite{GAO2022108233} proposed a collaborative module to fuse multiple MIL learners outputs to generate precise object localization. \cite{ZHANG201868} proposed PGE and PGA algorithm to mine and refine pseudo ground truths. ~\cite{zeng2019wsod2,gao2018c,ren2020instance} integrate bounding box regressor into weakly-supervised detector. \cite{gao2019c} leverage weakly supervised semantic segmentation to remove unprecise proposals.